-Slow Roasted Tomatoes with Olive Oil and Thyme - the easy way to enjoy peak summer tomatoes all winter long - just roast and freeze.
-(No canning required - like these Refrigerator Pickles, Quick Pickled Red Onions, Pickled Radishes, Pickled Asparagus, and Easy Pickled Beets)!
+Slow Roasted Tomatoes are the easy way to enjoy peak summer tomatoes all winter long, just roast and freeze.
+No canning required.

 Maybe, like me, you've seen something like this at your farmer's market lately: crates of plump and glistening red, perfectly ripe, tomatoes.
 And let's say that, like me, you don't want to take the time to can them.
 But to turn and walk away?
 Just leave them there?
 It's out of the question.
 Because soon, the farmer's market will close for the season and tomatoes will be of the too firm, phony red, flavorless, grocery store variety.

-I can't take credit for this idea - I read about it here and here.
-And it was David Lebovitz' recipe note that saved me from a day of canning:
+I can’t take credit for this idea – I read about it here.
+And it was David Lebovitz’ recipe note that saved me from a day of canning:

 The tomatoes will keep for about five days in the refrigerator.
 They can also be frozen for up to six months.